z3r0r3za/afterPMi3/README.md

 When afterPMi3 is finished and the VM is logged in as the kali user (see steps below), it will have a different i3 config, fish shell with the tide theme (optional starship), oh-my-tmux, nvm (for node), fonts, a different background for each desktop, and more tools.

+After the latest modifications to the script it may not work perfectly because it hasn't been fully tested yet (Date of this message: 07/26/25).

 ***Installed Packages***

 - vivaldi